orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2022.1.md

 Specifically, with plain XForms:

-- `xf:input` bound to an `xs:date`, `xs:time`, or `xs:dateTime` node don't work and show a plain input field instead.
+- `xf:input` fields bound to an `xs:date`, `xs:time`, or `xs:dateTime` node don't work and show plain input fields instead.
-- `fr:date`, which worked outside of Form Runner with Orbeon Forms 2021.1, currently doesn't work either.
+- `fr:date`, which worked outside of Form Runner with Orbeon Forms 2021.1, currently doesn't work.

 We plan to add support for the new date picker in plain XForms in a future point release.
 If you are using plain XForms and not Form Builder/Form Runner, we don't recommend upgrading until backward compatibility is added.